slz2003/RFCScope-/Errata_filtering/Result_manual/9830-4/packetizer_raw_output.md

 Clarify the specification by explicitly separating the treatment of sub‑TLVs: sub‑TLVs with no defined applicability to the SR Policy SAFI MUST be ignored (without affecting usability), while only sub‑TLVs defined as applicable but unsupported should trigger the non-usability of the update unless an override is configured.

-**Severity:** Medium
-  *Basis:* The conflicting instructions may lead to inconsistent behavior across vendors, with some implementations ignoring such sub‑TLVs and others rejecting the update for SR Policy instantiation.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ActorDirectionalityExpert: NewIssue-1
-- ScopeExpert: Issue-2
-- DeonticExpert: Issue-2
-- StructuralExpert: Issue-1
-- BoundaryExpert: Finding-1

 ---